-Image 7-29 Example of the RealColor P7 menu, here on a UDX
+Image 7-29 Example of the RealColor P7 menu

 - 2. Select one of the pre-defined presets: - Standard: A color standard for all UDX projectors, which may be considered the new native settings for all UDX projectors.
 Default for UDX. - Native: Projector native color settings. - DCI-P3: Color standard for Cinema. - EBU: European color standard for broadcasting. - SMPTE-C: American color standard for broadcasting. - Rec.
 709: Color standard for high-definition televisions (HDTV).